flemm0/clash_royale/README.md

 The goal of this project is to use data engineering and analytics to find winning deck combinations in Clash Royale.
 I have built a data pipeline that involves extraction, loading, and transformation (ELT) of Clash Royale data into an analysis-friendly data warehouse.
 A reporting dashboard will also be built on top of the data warehouse.

-The data is sourced from [Kaggle](https://www.kaggle.com/datasets/bwandowando/clash-royale-season-18-dec-0320-dataset) as well as the official [Clash Royale API](https://developer.clashroyale.com/#/).
-The Kaggle data was sourced due to API changes that made it difficult to ingest player vs. player data directly from the API.
-For example, if querying information on users, the API requires the request to specify the unique user id to return data for, therefore requiring a call for every single user.
-This make gathering information on millions of users rather challenging without having a continuously running job on a cloud compute platform.
-Regardless, the data hosted on Kaggle is of decent size (>20 GB) to get me started on data management concepts, and I have plans to migrate this code into the cloud in the near future.
+## Data Source

+The data is sourced from the official [Clash Royale API](https://developer.clashroyale.com/#/) and [Royale GitHub API](https://royaleapi.github.io/cr-api-data/).
+With millions of players worldwide, I started by first determining a set of players whose data I would ingest into the warehouse.
+I did this by querying the API for the top 10 players in each "season" of Clash Royale, which is for the duration of a month.
+The earliest season that there is data available for is Feburary 2016, so the warehouse contains data for the top 10 players in each season since then.

 ## Tools/Technologies